Aris Argiris: Career

 Argiris performed as Iago in Otello at Opera di Montreal, as Amonasro in Aida at Gärtnerplatztheater München and with the Athens Festival at Herodes Atticus.
 He sang Orest in the German version of Gluck's Iphigenie auf Taurus by Richard Strauss at the Gluck International Festival, Scarpia in Tosca at the Musiktheater im Revier, Figaro at Semperoper Dresden, Paolo in Simon Boccanegra at Vlaamse Opera and Les Theatres de la Villes de Luxembourg, Sharpless in Madama Butterfly at Theatre de la Monnaie, Wotan at Theater an der Wien and Theater Chemnitz, Rigoletto at Scottish Opera, Jochanaan in Salome at Theater Bern, Escamillo at Staatsoper Hamburg, Teatro San Carlo di Napoli and the Savonlinna Opera Festival, Francesco in I masnadieri at Aalto Musiktheater, Renato at San Diego Opera, Nardo in La finta giardiniera at Staatsoper Berlin, and he sang in concerts with the Israel Philharmonic Orchestra under Zubin Mehta.

-During the first lockdown of the COVID-19 Pandemic in early 2020, Argiris initiated an interview series in collaboration with Detlef Obens, the editor of the German online magazine Das Opernmagazin, in wich his artistic peers reported on their "perspective and experiences during this time of crisis".
+During the first lockdown of the COVID-19 Pandemic in early 2020, Argiris initiated an interview series in collaboration with Detlef Obens, the editor of the German online magazine Das Opernmagazin, in which his artistic peers reported on their "perspective and experiences during this time of crisis".
 At Obens' recommendation, Argiris was invited to represent opera in episodes of B.o.B. – Berühren ohne Berührung, a weekly broadcast of live music performances.

 In 2021, Argiris returned to Chemnitz to sing Wotan in Das Rheingold, Die Walküre, and Siegfried.

 Argiris made his European debut as Iago in Verdi's Otello in 2024, alongside Gaston Rivero who made his debut at the Staatstheater Darmstadt in the title role, and Megan Marie Hart, who made her role debut as Desdemona.
 Darmstadt's GMD Daniel Cohen conducted, the director was Paul-Georg Dittrich.
 While reviewers praised the singers and orchestra, they reacted negatively to Dittrich's staging.
 Argiris returned to Darmstadt in 2025 to sing Amonasro in Aida, with Hart in the title role, Matthew Vickers as Radamès and Irina Ignata as Amneris, in a co-production between the Staatstheater Darmstadt and the Finnish National Opera directed by Noa Naamat and conducted by first Kapellmeister and deputy GMD Johannes Zahn.
 The production opened Darmstadt's 2025/2026 season and received enthusiastic reviews.

 Since 2016, Argiris is professor for voice at the Berlin University of the Arts, where he teaches all voice types.
-He held master class seminars in Greece in collaboration with the Maria Callas Scholarship Association, wich had been influential in his own career.
+He held master class seminars in Greece in collaboration with the Maria Callas Scholarship Association, which had been influential in his own career.
 According to Argiris, his wife mezzo-soprano Guadalupe Larzabal was his first student.
 Together, they had a voice studio in Bonn, where they live with their two daughters.
+In 2026 Argiris self-published the book The Interconnected Voice: A Pocket Guide for Young Classical Singers wich is aimed at students and teachers of classical singing.